-So, this section is basically for potential tenants that will need a bit more assistance in finding the right property.
+So, this section is basically for potential tenants needing more assistance finding the right property.

-The different cities are ordered alphabetically and once you click on a city, you will see different properties that you could rent.
+The different cities are ordered alphabetically, and once you click on a city, you will see different properties you could rent.

-After that, you will get to another page with a broad overview of properties available and if you scroll down, you can select between two categories, which are the corporate apartments in the city and short-term rentals.
+If you scroll down, you can choose between corporate apartments in the city and short-term rentals.

-On this overview site, you will also get some short basic information about the respective city such as population size and some of the major economic drivers.
+On this overview site, you will also get some basic information about the respective city, such as population size and major economic drivers.

 The arrival and departure dates are optional to enter.

-Once you have a list of saved properties, you can come back to it by clicking on “saved listings”.
+Once you have a list of saved properties, you can return to it by clicking “saved listings.”

 Using It As an Owner

 If you are an owner and want to advertise your property with Corporate Housing by Owner, you will need to select one of the pricing plans.